emontzkajnl/livability/wp-content/plugins/easy-table-of-contents/README.txt

 * Bug: A sticky toggle appears on the Author pages and it contains the headings of the latest post published by them. #640
 * Bug: Heading are not working if the plugin Molongui Authorship is activated ad if the heading contains "..." in it #642

-= 2.0.59 29/11/2023 =
-* New: An option to show TOC on Tag #489
-* New: Toc support for custom taxonomy description #512
-* New: Apply default anchor prefix in the Japanese language #528
-* New: An option to restrict the toc if any part of url match with saved limit path #560
-* New: An option to use the TOC without anchor links in the URL. #587
-* New: An option which Preserve Line Breaks in TOC. #591
-* New: Collapsable sub heading #622
-* New: Enable support attributes inside shortcode #624
-* New: Filter to hide and show metabox #645
-* Bug: The WP Bakery image gallery is getting braked on first reload #627
-* Bug: Warning in debug log #636
-* Bug: When we set the counter as a disc while using the viewMore option, then TOC CSS is not working fine. #638
-* Bug: Fix CSS Style Placement for Easy-Table-of-Contents WordPress Plugin #639
-* Bug: Fatal error while activating pro version #644
-* Bug: Conflict issue with the Smooth Scroll Offset option #646
-* Bug: Critical Error with READ TIME Option when Set to "0"(Zero) #648

-= 2.0.58 15/11/2023 =
-* New: Generate schema/SiteNavigationElement for Table of contents #592
-* New: An option to show estimated time to read the full article #594
-* New: An option of TOC not crawl the paragraphs in blockquotes #601
-* New: Add the View More feature compatibility with the Shortcode #628
-* Bug: Widget Auto-Highlight Issue After Update 2.0.56.1 #610
-* Bug: Conflict with the plugin Perfmatters's option "Enable FastClick" #612
-* Bug: Add compatibility with the theme Oliver Lohse #615
-* Bug: Sticky TOC is showing on Blog pages #617
-* Bug: Toc not showing if AMP Page Builder is used #619
-* Bug: Smooth Scroll offset issue after latest update #620
-* Bug: JSON error when we try to added the ETOC in page/post section #621
-* Bug: The WP Bakery image gallery is getting braked on first reload #627
-* Bug: Issue showing on the page speed tool as Lists do not contain only <li> elements and script-supporting elements #630

-= 2.0.57.1 27/10/2023 =
-* Bug: Incomplete CSS Classes in Version 2.0.57 Causing Style Issues #614

 Full changelog available at [changelog.txt](https://plugins.svn.wordpress.org/easy-table-of-contents/trunk/changelog.txt)